 Absolutely, we hold consent to assess NCEA subjects which means that your child can study towards the NCEA Level 1, 2 and 3 qualifications.

-A Personal Education Plan is like a personal map towards your child’s future.
-They will share with us their strengths and what they think they may like to do in the future.
+A Personal Education Plan is an education plan that caters to your child’s specific needs.
+Students will share with us their strengths and what they think they may like to do in the future.
 We will then write a personal plan to help them get there.
-This plan will be shared with you (parent/kāinga/aiga) all of their teachers and coaches, and Co-Principals.
+This plan will be discussed with you (parent/kāinga/aiga) all of their teachers and coaches, and Co-Principals.

 This way, everybody knows what the plan is and we make a commitment to support your child through their journey.
 What is the catch?
-It will take some hard work and it will feel uncomfortable at times, but that’s why your child’s support team is so important.
+It will take some hard work, commitment and efficient communication with students, Parents and staff.

 PASS provides a Pasifika teaching and learning framework built on Pasifika core values.
 These are: